-We welcome everyone to our conference and are committed to making our programming and events accessible, and to making arrangements that allow all attendees to participate in the conversation.
-With questions about access, or to request any disability-related accommodations that will facilitate your full participation in the ALTA conference, such as ASL interpreting, CART captioning, or captioned videos, please contact Program Manager Kelsi Vanada (520-621-1757).
-There is also a space in the conference registration form where you can make organizers aware of your access needs.
+We welcome everyone to our programming and are committed to making our events accessible, and to making arrangements that allow all attendees to participate in the conversation.
+With questions about access, or to request any disability-related accommodations that will facilitate your full participation in ALTA programming, such as ASL interpreting, CART captioning, or captioned videos, please contact Program Manager Kelsi Vanada (520-621-1757).
+ALTA can best meet accessibility needs when requests are sent at least two weeks in advance of a given event.

 Please be respectful of another person’s right to use accessibility resources.

-Captions for workshops, pitch sessions, and happy hours are available upon request through the University of Arizona's Disability Resource Center, provided requests are made at least two weeks in advance.
-To request captions, contact Kelsi Vanada by email or by phone at (520) 621-1757.
+Sign language interpreters are available upon request through the University of Arizona's Disability Resource Center, for virtual or in-person events.
+Please make requests at least two weeks in advance of a given event, with a list of events you plan to attend (that is, by May 9 for our "Write the World" day of panels, and by October 25 for the in-person conference).
+To request an interpreter, contact Kelsi Vanada by email or by phone at (520) 621-1757.

 ALTA is not a paper conference, and participants are asked not to read papers during their session.
 Referencing prepared bullet points or notes is allowed, and even encouraged, and accommodations will be made for those who need to read their presentation.
 However, papers are unavailable to be circulated before, during, or after sessions.